polluxdev/go-validify/README.md

-# go-validator
+# go-validify

-# go-validator - Validator Toolkit for Go
+# go-validify - Validator Toolkit for Go

-`go-validator` is a modular validator package for Go using [go-playground/validator/v10](https://github.com/go-playground/validator).
+`go-validify` is a modular validator package for Go using [go-playground/validator/v10](https://github.com/go-playground/validator).
 It provides an easy and structured way to manage validator mechanism in your Go projects.

 ## Features
 - 🔌 **Modular:** Separate validator packages.